ErikOnBike/CodeParadise/README.md

 ## Compatibility

 The means of installing (Compiled) code in the ClientEnvironment is by sending the relevant bytecode.
 The current implementation assumes that both the ServerEnvironment and the ClientEnvironment share the same bytecode set.
 Since the ClientEnvironment is running on SqueakJS VM, only bytecode sets supported by SqueakJS VM are usable.
-At the moment Pharo9 can't be used as a development platform, because it uses the newer Sista bytecode set.
-Support for Sista in SqueakJS VM has been implemented recently, but is not tested with CodeParadise yet.
+At the moment Pharo9 and up can't be used as a development platform, because it uses the newer Sista bytecode set.
+Support for Sista in SqueakJS VM has been implemented, but is not tested with CodeParadise yet and requires a new tiny image to be created.

 There is no explicit list of supported browsers at the moment.
 Please use a recent browser version.
 If you have trouble using (the pre-Chrome based) Microsoft Edge, please consider switching to Chrome, Firefox or one of the derivatives.